 The fifth regret of people on their deathbed is that they wished they’d let themselves be happier.
 Instead, they stayed stuck in old patterns and pretended to be content when they weren’t.

-In summary, the ENVISION method shows you how to blend lessons from the five regrets of the dying with effective goal setting techniques that center around your strengths to become goal oriented.
-It includes:
+In summary, the ENVISION method shows you how to blend lessons from the five regrets of the dying with effective goal-setting techniques that center around your strengths to become goal-driven.